 The drive into Toulouse began our weekend break in Carcassonne (Southern France) for Liza’s birthday.
-It took only about two hours from Andorra and because of the special occasion we stayed at a nice hotel just outside the ancient Cité walls.
+It took only about two hours from Andorra and because of the special occasion we stayed at a nice hotel just outside the ancient Cité walls after driving from the Pyrenees.

 Our approach passed rolling vineyards until we were met by an awe-inspiring first look at this almost Disney like vista.
 Carcassonne is perched on a hill top in the province of Languedoc and presents a spellbinding image of castles and fairytales.
 The city is divided into three separate parts and they consist of La Cité, the Ville Basse and the Canal du Midi.